jesseborg95/BRFSS_Heart_Attack_Analysis_and_Prediction/README.md

 Group project using R to analyze BRFSS Data from 2013.
 Exploratory data analysis, hypothesis testing, regression and model building.

 ## Motivation
-I performed this project as part of a group for an intro to data science class at the George Washington University.
+I performed this project as part of a group for my Intro to Data Science class at The George Washington University.
 The requirements for the project were to perform exploratory data analysis and build models to make predictions based on the data, using a sizable dataset of your choice using R.

 ## Data Source
 My group chose to analyze app store datasets found on the CDC Website (https://www.cdc.gov/).